 The following information is presented in accordance with Form 51-102F6V - Statement of Executive Compensation - Venture Issuers.
-The Corporation is required to disclose certain financial and other information relating to the compensation of the Chief Executive Officer, the Chief Financial Officer and the other most highly compensated executive officer of the Corporation whose total compensation was more than \$150,000 for the financial year (as at December 31, 2021) (collectively, the "Named Executive Officers" or NEOs) and for the directors of the Corporation.
-During the financial year ended December 31, 2021, the Corporation had four Named Executive Officers: Tim Gabruch, Craig Parry, Janine Richardson, and Andrew Carmichael.
+The Corporation is required to disclose certain financial and other information relating to the compensation of the Chief Executive Officer, the Chief Financial Officer and the other most highly compensated executive officer of the Corporation whose total compensation was more than \$150,000 for the financial year (as at December 31, 2022) (collectively, the "Named Executive Officers" or NEOs) and for the directors of the Corporation.
+During the financial year ended December 31, 2022, the Corporation had four Named Executive Officers: Tim Gabruch, Janine Richardson, Graham du Preez and Andrew Carmichael.